HNA Group: HNA Aviation

-The group also has stakes in some carriers based outside the Chinese mainland, including Hong Kong Airlines as well as Africa World Airlines, Azul Brazilian Airlines (23.7%), MyCargo Airlines, TAP Air Portugal (2.5%) and had a stake in Virgin Australia (13%).
+The group also has stakes in some carriers based outside mainland China, including Hong Kong Airlines as well as Africa World Airlines, Azul Brazilian Airlines (23.7%), MyCargo Airlines, TAP Air Portugal (2.5%) and had a stake in Virgin Australia (13%).

 On 18 January 2016, HNA Aviation formed the world's first alliance of low-cost carriers, U-FLY Alliance.
 While the founding members of the alliance—HK Express, Lucky Air, Urumqi Air, and West Air—are all affiliated with HNA Aviation, the alliance is also open to airlines not within HNA Group.

 On 27 March 2019, HNA Aviation sold full stake of HK Express to Cathay Pacific for HK$4.93 billion.
 The transaction was expected to be completed by 31 December 2019, and by that time HK Express would become Cathay Pacific's wholly owned subsidiary.

 Other entities

 HNA Tourism is involved in the tourism industry.
 Subgroup HNA Hospitality Group operates several resorts, business hotels, boutique hotels, and the Tangla hotel chain.

 In 2015, the HNA Group purchased a failing hotel in Kerhonkson, New York, in upstate New York.
 The Hudson Valley Resort & Spa was featured on an October 2017 Planet Money podcast exploring why a Chinese multinational company would invest in a remote hotel in the United States.

 HNA Capital deals with financial services and investment banking.
 It has over 30 member companies, such as Bohai Trust.

 HNA Holdings is involved in real estate and the retailing industry.
 Subgroup HNA Airport Group operates 16 airports across China, including the airports in Haikou, Sanya, Weifang, Dongying, Yichang, Anqing, and Yingkou.

 HNA Logistics is engaged with shipbuilding, marine cargo transport, air cargo, and other elements of logistics.

 HNA Innovation Finance is headquartered in Hong Kong; its main business covers bulk commodity trading, financial investment and consumer finance products and services.